Engelberg/instaparse/README.md

 ### Parse errors

 `(insta/parse my-parser "parse this text")` will either return a parse tree or a failure object.
-The failure object will pretty-print at the REPL, showing you the furthest point it got in parsing your text, and listing all the possible tokens that would have allowed it to proceed.
+The failure object will pretty-print at the REPL, showing you the furthest point it reached while parsing your text, and listing all the possible tokens that would have allowed it to proceed.

 `(insta/parses my-parser "parse this text")` will return a sequence of all the parse trees, so in the event that no parse can be found, it will simply return an empty list.
 However, the failure object is still there, attached to the empty list as metadata.